Last updated on July 19th, 2021

 Infinity U.S. 500 Stock Index Fund (Lion Global)

 There are 2 different classes to this mutual fund: SGD and USD.
 It may be better to invest in the SGD class since it helps to reduce your currency exchange risk.

 Mutual funds are usually more costly in Singapore

 Moreover, there are many additional costs when you invest in a mutual fund.
 These include (in May 2021):

 - Initial charge (up to 2%)

 - Expense ratio (0.68%)

 It is usually more costly to invest in a mutual fund.
 In contrast, Vanguard’s S&P 500 ETF only has an expense ratio of 0.03%!
 As such, it may be more cost effective to invest in an ETF instead.

 However, Endowus recently launched their Fund Smart portfolio.
 This allows you to buy into the Infinity U.S. 500 Stock Index Fund at a lower fee.

-#2 Choose an ETF (if you decide to invest in an ETF)
+#2 Choose which ETF or mutual fund you want to invest in

 If you’ve decided to invest in an ETF, you now have another headache.
 There are many different S&P 500 ETFs to choose from!